Mattress for Side Sleepers

 • High-quality material

-As with most anything you buy, the ones made with high-quality materials last longer.
+As with most of anything you buy, the ones made with high-quality materials last longer.

 Mattresses are no different.
 While high-quality materials can be comparatively expensive, they make the mattress a more valuable investment.
 The ones made with cheaper and low-quality materials can wear down easily and offer less support over time.